What Is Professional Window Tinting?

 Do you tint front windshields?

-We can apply a clear or very light ceramic film to the front windshield that blocks UV and reduces heat without significantly changing the appearance or light transmission.
-Texas law limits windshield tint to the visor strip area, so any full-windshield application must remain above the minimum light transmission threshold.
+Yes.
+We can apply an 80% clear ceramic film to the full windshield that blocks UV and rejects heat without darkening the glass or reducing visibility.
+Texas law limits darker windshield tint to the visor strip area above the AS-1 line, but the 80% clear film stays well above the minimum light transmission threshold and is fully compliant.

 How long does the installation take?